Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Methods

 \subsection{Parameters}

-EMRIs are fully defined in a 16-dimensional parameter space:\\ \{$M, \mu, a, a_2, p_0, e_0, \iota_0, d_l, \theta_s, \phi_s, \chi, \theta_k, \phi_k, \Phi_{\phi,0}, \Phi_{\theta,0}, \Phi_{r,0}$\} \cite{FEW1,FEW2}.
-For this study and our use of the numerical kludge model, we can reduce the necessary parameters for our waveform model down to a 12-dimensional space: \{$M, \mu, a, p_0, e_0, \iota_0, d_l, \theta_s, \phi_s, \theta_k, \phi_k$, $\chi$\}.
+EMRIs are fully defined in a 16-dimensional parameter space:\\ \{$a, a_2, p_0, e_0, \iota_0, M, \mu, \theta_s, \phi_s, \theta_k, \phi_k, \Phi_{\phi,0}, \Phi_{\theta,0}, \Phi_{r,0}, \chi, d_l$\} \cite{FEW1,FEW2}.
+For this study and our use of the numerical kludge model, we can reduce the necessary parameters for our waveform model down to a 12-dimensional space: \{$a, p_0, e_0, \iota_0, M, \mu, \theta_s, \phi_s, \theta_k, \phi_k, \chi, d_l$\}.
 The NK model uses the observation angles $\theta_s$ and $\phi_s$ for the orbit's orientation with respect to an observer.
 The sky location coordinates $\theta_k, \phi_k$ are introduced in the LISA response function along with the polarization angle $\chi$.
-We assume that the CO is non-spinning, thus $a_2=0$.
+We assume that the CO is on a prograde orbit, so $a > 0$, and that the CO is non-spinning, thus $a_2=0$.
 We also assume that the initial phase of the fundamental frequencies is fixed, so we can safely ignore \{$\Phi_{\phi,0}, \Phi_{\theta,0}, \Phi_{r,0}$\}.
 We also use redshift $z$ as our input and convert to the luminosity distance $d_l$ utilizing \texttt{Astropy}\cite{astropy:2013,astropy:2018,astropy:2022} for our chosen cosmology for this conversion.
-The final parameters along with their distributions for the three backgrounds described in \S\ref{sec:results} are shown in Table~\ref{tab:Param_dist} and are based in part by work done in Oliver et al. (2024) \cite{Oliver_2024}.
+The final parameters along with their distributions for the four backgrounds described in \S\ref{sec:results} are shown in Table~\ref{tab:Param_dist} and are based in part by work done in Oliver et al. (2024) \cite{Oliver_2024}.